You are here

 These are unpleasant topics, but we point them out because sometimes overzealous beekeepers attempt to singlehandedly remove honey bees from a home.
 Beekeepers know honey bees, and it is easy for them to accept a removal job without considering the issues of structural damage that might result.
 Additionally, some beekeepers do not realize the significant personal danger that exists if they begin to cut into a structure and hit plumbing or electrical wiring with a saw.
 Several beekeepers have told us of close calls when they were lucky to walk away from the job.

 We cannot give comprehensive suggestions about how to protect all parties involved, but it is incumbent for homeowners, beekeepers, and carpenters to understand and agree on the assumed liability.
 All parties may need to consult with lawyers ahead of time to have a clear understanding of potential pitfalls.
 Additionally, it is strongly recommended that contracts are written and signed among all participating parties before the beginning of work.
-The contracts should clearly state the duties of all participants, the agreed compensation for the work, and benchmarks that need to be met for the job to be completed.
-Such written contracts may also address liability issues concurrent with the job.
+The contracts should clearly state the duties of all participants, the agreed-upon compensation for the work, and benchmarks that need to be met for the job to be completed.
+Such written contracts may also address liability issues.

 Do-It-Yourself Approach

 Disturbed honey bees crawl around in the dark, and they sting any warm-blooded animal (including people) they contact.
 Occasionally, hanging clusters of bees are dislodged by jarring or some other disturbance and fall to the ground.
-This results in large numbers of agitated bees, which readily crawl onto, or up the insides of the pants legs of anyone in the area.
-So, it is advisable to wear full protective gear even when working after dark.
+This results in large numbers of agitated bees, which readily crawl onto—or up the insides of the pant legs—of anyone in the area.
+So it is advisable to wear full protective gear even when working after dark.
 Despite the advantages of working after dark, most people who are experienced with bees and have proper protective equipment prefer to work during the middle of the day when visibility is better and many bees are away from the hive looking for food.

 Depending on the situation, there are three different approaches to destroying a colony of bees: